What Does FEXI Measure in Neurons?: Results for Impermeable Cells

 This consideration suggests the semilogarithmic scale for presenting the approach of diffusion coefficient to its asymptote, $D_\infty-\Dapp(t_m)$, which is shown in the bottom row of \fig{fig_FEXI_cells} for all cells.
 A similar dependence for the bent cylinder is shown in \fig{fig_FEXI_cylinder_approach}.
 Initial rapid decrease in the difference $D_\infty-\Dapp(t_m)$ gradually tends to a straight line indicating the trend to the monoexponential attenuation, which is governed by the smallest nonzero eigenvalue of Laplace operator.
 This is very precise for the cylinder with its simple eigenvalue spectrum.
 The slope found from the data plotted in \fig{fig_FEXI_cylinder_approach} is $-0.51\times 10^{-3}\units{ms^{-1}}$, which agrees well with the first nonzero eigenvalue $\lambda_1=\pi^2 D_0/L^2 = 0.49\times 10^{-3}\units{ms^{-1}}$.
 The above crossover time is the inverse of these quantity.
-Note that the next eigenvalue is 9 times larger, \eq{cyl_eigen}, corresponding to $220\units{ms}$ characteristic time, well in the range where the monoexponential attenuation sets up in \fig{fig_FEXI_cylinder_approach}.
+Note that the next eigenvalue is 9 times larger, \eq{cyl_eigen}, corresponding to $220\units{ms}$ characteristic time, well in the range where the monoexponential attenuation sets up (\fig{fig_FEXI_cylinder_approach}).
+This relatively early beginning of monoexponential relaxation explains the close results of two- and three-parameter fitting of \eq{Dapp_tm} for the bent cylinder, in contrast to the results for cells.

 The monoexponential behavior for long times is also obvious for cell 1 due to its relatively simple geometry.
 Two other cells with more developed dendritic trees show a similar trend, but less accurately.
-It can be explained by the presence of multiple smaller eigenvalues that result in larger time constants, \fig{fig_FEXI_cells}.
+It can be explained by the presence of multiple small eigenvalues that result in large time constants, \fig{fig_FEXI_cells}.
 Pursuing this relation quantitatively is beyond the scope of this work because it requires the detailed geometry of eigenfunctions \cite{Li2020}.

 Another problem for the translation from the cylinder model to ramified cells is the contribution of the localized soma, which takes $82\%$, $77\%$ and $77\%$ of volume for the three cells, respectively.